jinjilynn/dva-react-hook/README.md

 cancelUpdate  | If the value is true, the corresponding component update will not be triggered, otherwise the update will be triggered.| boolean callbacks | After the function that updates state is executed, the callback(defined in the callbacks property of the same Model) specified by 'callbacks' perperty is executed  |  string \| Array

+The second optional parameter to the useModel() is a boolean type, its default value is false, but you can give a 'true'.
+If its value is true, then the component using this useModel will not be re-rendered when the state specified by the first parameter changes.
+But this kind of behavior I strongly recommend is not recommended because it may cause logical confusion，unless it is absolutely necessary.

 ```javascript
 import { useModel } from 'dva-react-hook';